TIL: `steampipe`

 is more of a demo, but duckdb in browser, and SQLite in browser for that

-matter, and minus the browser part, these on wasm server, read `fastn` can be
+matter, and minus the browser part, these on wasm server, read fastn

 totally game changing.